IlijaMihajlovic/You-Only-Look-Once-YOLO-Unified-Real-Time-Object-Detection/README.md

-Computer Vision with YOLO Unified – Real-Time Object Detection Using PyTorch
+Computer Vision with YOLO Unified – Real-Time Object Detection Using PyTorch.